reapchain/reapchain/docs/protocol/upgrades/migrations.md

 ### Manual Genesis Migration

-Evmos can dump the entire application state to a JSON file.
+reapchain can dump the entire application state to a JSON file.
 This, besides upgrades, can be useful for manual analysis of the state at a given height.

 Export state with: